Mister-Meeseeks/moldudp-unwrap/README.md

 ### Parsing packet headers

-Packet header information can be read and printed using the ```parse_headers``` executable.
-Simply follow the QuickStart example, and substitute your own input file or pipe.
+Packet header information can be read and printed using the ```moldudp``` executable with a ```--header flag```.
+Simply follow the QuickStart example above, and substitute your own input file or pipe.

 ### Python libraries